 We may share information that we have about you, such as a cookie ID or IP address, with third-party marketing partners who may use this information, on our behalf, to help us deliver advertising on our sites as well as on third-party websites.

-We do not sell the personal information of consumers that we know are minors under 16 years of age without affirmative authorization as required under the CCPA.
+We do not sell or share the personal information of consumers that we know are minors under 16 years of age without affirmative authorization as required under Applicable Data Privacy Laws.

-16.5 Your Access and Deletion Rights under the CCPA
+15.7 Your Access and Deletion Rights under Applicable Data Privacy Laws

-- You may request, up to two (2) times each year, that we disclose to you, once we receive and confirm your verifiable consumer request, the: (i) categories and specific pieces of personal information that we have collected about you; (ii) categories of sources from which your personal information is collected; (iii) business or commercial purpose for collecting your personal information; (iv) categories of personal information that we disclosed for a business purpose; (v) categories of personal information that we sold about you; (vi) categories of third-parties with whom we have shared your personal information; and (vii) business or commercial purpose for selling your personal information.
+- You may request, up to two (2) times each year, that we disclose to you certain information to you about our collection and use of your personal information over the past 12 months or beyond the 12-month period on or after January 1, 2022.
+Once we receive and confirm your verifiable consumer request, we will disclose to you the: (i) categories and specific pieces of personal information that we have collected about you; (ii) categories of sources from which your personal information is collected; (iii) business or commercial purpose for collecting your personal information; (iv) categories of personal information that we disclosed for a business purpose; (v) categories of personal information that we sold or shared about you; (vi) categories of third-parties with whom we have disclosed your personal information; and (vii) business or commercial purpose for selling or sharing your personal information.

-16.6 Exercising Your Access and Deletion Rights under the CCPA
+15.8 Exercising Your Access and Deletion Rights under Applicable Data Privacy Laws

-To exercise the access and deletion rights described above, please submit a request to us by either:
+To exercise the access and deletion rights described above, or appeal the denial of a decision with regard to a previous request, please submit a request to us by either:

 You will be asked to provide certain identifying information, such as your name, email, and residency.
 You will also be asked to validate your request by clicking a validation link in an email that will be sent to the email address you provided.
 While processing your request, we may ask you to provide further verifying documentation, such as proof of residency and identity.
 We will only use personal information provided in a request to verify the requestor's identity or authority to make the request.